ArcelorMittal (BSP:ARMT34) Cyclically Adjusted Book per Share: R$152.61 (As of Mar. 2026)

 ArcelorMittal Business Description

-ArcelorMittal SA is involved in the steel industry.
-The company's operating segments include North America, Brazil, Europe, India and JVs, Sustainable Solutions, Mining and Other .
+ArcelorMittal SA is an integrated steel and mining company.
+The company's reportable operating segments include North America, Brazil, Europe, India and JVs, Sustainable Solutions, and Mining.
 It generates maximum revenue from the Europe segment.
-Europe segment produces hot-rolled coil, cold-rolled coil, coated products, tinplate, plate, and slab.
-These products are sold to customers in the automotive, general, and packaging sectors as well as also produce long products consisting of sections, wire rods, rebar, billets, blooms and wire drawing, and tubular products.
-Geographically, it derives a majority of its revenue from United States.
+The Europe segment produces hot-rolled coil, cold-rolled coil, coated products, tinplate, plate, and slab.
+These products are sold to customers in the automotive, general, and packaging sectors, as well as producing long products consisting of sections, wire rods, rebar, billets, blooms and wire drawing, and tubular products.
+Geographically, it derives a majority of its revenue from the United States, followed by Brazil, Canada, Mexico, Argentina, and other markets.